Chanel Chance

 Chanel Chance is a line of fragrances for women from Chanel that was introduced in September 2002.
 It was created by Jacques Polge, who has created every Chanel fragrance launched since 1978, including Coco Mademoiselle, Allure, Bleu de Chanel and Chanel No.5 Eau Premiere.

 Unlike all other Chanel fragrances, which are square-shaped bottles packaged in black and white or beige, the Chance bottles are circular and packaged in different colors.
-The line consists of Chance Eau de Toilette, Chance Parfum, Chance Eau de Parfum, Chance Eau Fraiche, Chance Eau Tendre and Chance Eau Vive.
+The line consists of Chance Eau de Toilette, Chance Parfum, Chance Eau de Parfum, Chance Eau Fraiche, Chance Eau Tendre, Chance Eau Vive and Chanel Eau Splendide.

 Chance Eau de Toilette, Parfum and Eau de Parfum

 Chance Eau de Toilette is the first fragrance in the line.
 It is a floral scent, the top notes of which include citron and pink pepper, the heart notes - jasmine absolute, iris absolute and hyacinth; the base notes - amber patchouli, white musk and vetiver.
 Chance Parfum was released the same year, right after Chance Eau de Toilette.
 Its top notes consist of ambrette, citron, jasmine absolute; the heart notes are iris absolute, hyacinth.
 White musk, amber patchouli, fresh vetiver and vanilla belong to the base notes.
 Chance Eau de Parfum was released in 2005 and it is also floral with the same notes as in Chance Parfum.